Japanese spider crab: Lifecycle

 Female crabs carry the fertilized eggs attached to their abdominal appendages until they hatch into tiny planktonic larvae.
 They can lay up to 1.5 million eggs per season, and these eggs hatch in 10 days on average.
 Once hatched, these larvae undergo four stages of development before they mature into adulthood.

 The first, or prezoeal, stage lasts only a matter of minutes, with most molting within 15 minutes to enter the first zoeal stage.
-It looks very different from its parents at this stage, with a small, transparent body.
+Prezoeal crabs have a small, transparent body.